jeromeetienne/learningthreejs.com/source/_posts/2013-04-23-closing-the-gap-between-html-and-webgl.markdown

 emulating [dom events inside webgl scene](http://learningthreejs.com/blog/2012/01/17/dom-events-in-3d-space/) or even making [3d text act as web links](http://learningthreejs.com/blog/2012/02/27/linkify-tquery-extension/).
 To integrate actual web pages inside webgl scene definitly matches this vibe!

-Congratulations guys!
-You can now mix html pages with your webgl content.
-I encourage you to experience with this new way to interact with webgl 3d.

 That's all for today, have fun :)